-If you’re considering a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-You can join this rewarding industry by becoming an HVAC technician.
+One of the most in-demand careers is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll receive a comprehensive education about:
+And, most importantly, you’ll learn a great deal about:

 - Air conditioners